-- Most pupils can be supported by the school staff, and that each child will have a favored member of staff to approach.
+- Most pupils can be supported by the school staff; some children may have a favoured member of staff to approach.
 The Wellbeing Coach can offer support to pupils who may need more help. - Social Stories may be one way to help pupils to understand loss.
 Teaching staff will ensure that a social story is available should this be deemed a good course of action. - The Wellbeing Coach will ensure that we have suitable books and other materials to help children discuss death and come to terms with loss. - The Wellbeing Coach will also be available to spend time with children whilst they grieve.